leeoniya/dropcss/README.md

 - Purgecss does not support attribute or complex selectors: [Issue #110](https://github.com/FullHuman/purgecss/issues/110).

 A full **[Stress Test](https://github.com/leeoniya/dropcss/tree/master/test/bench)** is also available.

 ---
+### TODO

+- Removal of unused `@keyframes` and `@font-face` - this is technically out of scope for this project since it's purely an in-css structural optimization, but few CSS optimizers actually do it and it can save quite a few bytes.
+[Issue #5](https://github.com/leeoniya/dropcss/issues/5).
+- All `-of-type` selectors are currently unimplemented, so will not be removed unless already disqualified by a paired selector, (e.g. `.card:first-of-type` when `.card` is absent altogether).
+[Issue #4](https://github.com/leeoniya/dropcss/issues/4).
+  - `:first-of-type`
+  - `:last-of-type`
+  - `:only-of-type`
+  - `:nth-of-type()`
+  - `:nth-last-of-type()`
+  - `:nth-only-of-type()`

+Both of these are pretty easy to implement and a good first issues for those interested in contributing.

+- Moar tests.
+Hundreds of additional, granular tests.
+DropCSS is currently developed against gigantic blobs of diverse, real-world CSS and HTML.
+These inputs & outputs are also used for perf testing and regression detection.
+While not all output was verified by hand (this would be infeasible for giganitic mis-matched HTML/CSS inputs), it was loosely verified against what other cleaners remove and what they leave behind.
+Writing tests is additonally challenging because the way selectors are tested is optimized to fast-path many things; a complex-looking test like `.foo > ul + p:not([foo*=bar]):hover` will actually just short circuit early if any of (`.foo`, `ul`, `p`) are missing from the dom, and will never continue to structural/context or negation testing.
+Tests must be carefully written to ensure they hit all the desired paths, which brings us to the next point...
+- Coverage of test code - this is also a challenge since it's impossible to exhaustively exercise the parsers because regex's cannot be exhaustively validated.
+We can only validate that the tokenizers do the "right thing" on pre-defined well-formed inputs.
+It might be helpful to write a fuzzer to find issues, but this is not a quick task.

+---
 ### Caveats